 More specifically, we believe that it is appropriate to exclude fair value derivative adjustments from Adjusted EBITDA because of the significant variance in income or expense that can result from changes in fair value using a probability-weighted expected return method ("PWERM"), which does not directly correlate to the underlying performance of our business operations.
 For additional discussion, see Note 4 "Fair Value of Financial Assets and Liabilities," to our consolidated financial statements for the year ended December 31, 2011 included elsewhere in this prospectus.
 Additionally, we believe excluding fair value derivative adjustments from Adjusted EBITDA is useful to investors because these adjustments relate to our preferred stock, which will no longer be a part of our capital structure once we are a public company.
-Similarly, we believe it is useful to exclude Class A and Class B senior convertible preferred stock return and accretion of preferred stock from Adjusted EBITDA because these expenses also relate to our preferred stock, which will no longer be a part of our capital structure once we have expenses also relate to our preferred stock, which will no longer be a part of our capital structure once we have expenses also relate to our preferred stock, which will no longer be a part of our capital structure once we have expenses also relate to our preferred stock, which will no longer be a part of our capital structure once we become a public company.
+Similarly, we believe it is useful to exclude Class A and Class B senior convertible preferred stock return and accretion of preferred stock from Adjusted EBITDA because these expenses also relate to our preferred stock, which will no longer be a part of our capital structure once we become a public company.